Pylos, the Gulf of Navarino, olive trees, dunes and the deep blue sea in Messenia with kids

 Note of Caution: The big crossroads where the national road of Pylos-Kyparissia meets to road connecting Chora, the Palace of Nestor with Costa Navarino, Romanos and Voidokilia is dangerous and drivers should use plenty of caution when passing through.

-Check out all ΜΑΜΑΚΙΤΑ family friendly guided tours in Messenia, Kalamata and Pylos here and let MAMAKITA create for you and your family your tailor made travel plan to Messenia making your request for “The journey of an olive wreath” and see for yourself all the magical shades of silver, gold and blue of this beautiful land!
+Check out all ΜΑΜΑΚΙΤΑ family friendly guided tours in Messenia, Kalamata and Pylos here and download MAMAKITA tried and tested family friendly itinerary here to see for yourself all the magical shades of silver, gold and blue of this beautiful land!